-According to research by Nottingham Building Society, nearly one in 10 (9%) – equivalent to 4.7m adults – are seriously considering buying a holiday let over the next five years, with another 21% open to the possibility.
-One in ten (10%) say buying a holiday let to permanently live in one day is already in their plans for retirement, while 56% say that would be a consideration to buy.
+According to research carried out by Nottingham Building Society back in 2022*, nearly one in 10 (9%) people – equivalent to 4.7m adults – said they were seriously considering buying a holiday let in the next five years, with another 21% open to the possibility.
+One in ten (10%) say buying a holiday let to permanently live in one day is already in their plans for retirement, while 56% say that would be a consideration to buy.**

-Another reason holiday lets have become increasingly popular is that buy to let property owners have been hit with a series of tax and regulatory changes over the past few years which have made being a landlord a lot less financially attractive than it once was.
-Many of these rules don’t apply to holiday homes, which has boosted their appeal.
+One of the main reasons holiday lets have become increasingly popular is that buy to let property owners have been hit with a series of tax and regulatory changes over the past few years which made being a landlord a lot less financially attractive than it once was.
+Many of these rules don’t currently apply to holiday homes, which has boosted their appeal, although the Chancellor announced in his 2024 Budget that most of these exemptions are set to be scrapped in 2025.

 According to Sykes Holiday Cottages, enquiries from prospective holiday let investors almost doubled in 2022.
 One in four (25%) only started letting holiday homes during the pandemic, with the staycation boom prompting investors to enter the market.
 Separate research by Hamptons found that 1,404 holiday let companies were registered in England, Scotland and Wales between January and the end of June last year, the highest number since records began in 2007.

-Here’s what you need to know if you’re deciding between buying a holiday home or a buy to let property.
+Here’s what you need to know if you’re working out whether to buy a holiday let or a buy to let property, and how the changes announced in the Budget might affect this decision.

 Why consider a holiday home?